marknadig/omniauth-azure-oauth2/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make your changes, add tests, run tests (`rake`)
-3. Commit your changes and tests  (`git commit -am 'Added some feature'`)
+4. Commit your changes and tests  (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request